CBI Bank & Trust: CBI Bank & Trust (formerly Central State Bank)

 Central State Bank's history can be traced to the mid-nineteenth century, a time when "private banks" — those not open to the general public — were the norm.
 The private banking house of Isett and Brewster of Muscatine was one of the earliest of this type in Iowa and operated successfully for a number of years.
 On May 1, 1865, it was converted to a state-chartered institution, Merchants Exchange Bank, which was opened to the general public.
 Later that year, conversion to a national charter brought a change in name to Merchants National Exchange Bank.

 In the early years, it was not unusual for banks to operate under two charters, one national and one state, with both institutions located in the same building and owned by the same stockholders.
 Nationally chartered banks traditionally catered to the needs of businesses and they could issue their own bank notes, which served as currency in the absence of today's Federal Reserve Notes.
 By contrast, state-chartered institutions emphasized serving individuals and families by accepting savings deposits and making loans for personal and home financing.
 In 1880, state-chartered Muscatine Savings Bank was organized for the purpose of serving the community in tandem with Merchants Exchange National Bank.

 During the intervening years, this dual-bank organization continued to grow.
 There were a couple of name changes along the way: in 1886, Merchants National became the First National Bank of Muscatine (no relationship to the present-day entity of the same name), and in 1907, Muscatine Savings Bank changed its name to the First Trust and Savings Bank of Muscatine.
+Simon Casady served as the bank's President from 1909 until 1925, when he began to serve on the bank's board.
 The year 1933 brought a combining of banking interests into a single operating unit, a new state charter, and a change in name to Central State Bank.